Anjalijirole/FlyEmirates/README.md

   cd FlyEmirates
 3. Run the script:
    mvn clean test
+  OR
+   Open eclipse and project in it ,navigate to testng.xml and run the testng.xml file.

 # Technologies Used
 * Java: Programming language used for automation and scripting.